soroushaz1/BlenderLiveViewer/README.md

 ## Notes
 - The environment texture must be set in Blender's **World Properties** and connected to an `Environment Texture` node for it to be exported and displayed in the viewer.
 - Make sure you save your Blender file (`Ctrl+S`) to trigger the export.
+- This addon has been tested and works with Blender version 3.6.1.
+Compatibility with other versions may vary.
 ---

 ## Troubleshooting